CustomTypeOne/LoopPatches/README.md

     * Select Download ZIP (wait to find it in finder before unzipping)
 1. Return to Finder and examine the Downloads folder
     * Double click on `LoopPatches-test_binary.zip`
-    * This creates the `LoopPatches-test_binary` folder, double click on it to open the folder
+    * You will notice this creates the `LoopPatches-test_binary` folder
+        * No further action is required
+    * You can use the same finder window for the next step - you won't need this location again

 ### Open New Terminal at LoopWorkspace